-- a) the date specified in the by-law made under subsection 365.1(2); or - b) the date that the tax assistance provided for the property equals the sum of: - i) the cost of any action taken to reduce the concentration of contaminants on, in or under the property to permit a record of site condition to be filed in the Environmental Site Registry under section 168.4 of the Environmental Protection Act; and - ii) the cost of complying with any certificate of property use issued under section 168.6 of the Environmental Protection Act; ("period of amendment").
+- i) the date specified in the by-law made under subsection 365.1(2); or - ii) the date that the tax assistance provided for the property equals the sum of: - the cost of any action taken to reduce the concentration of contaminants on, in or under the property to permit a record of site condition to be filed in the Environmental Site Registry under section 168.4 of the Environmental Protection Act; and

+2) the cost of complying with any certificate of property use issued under section 168.6 of the Environmental Protection Act; ("period of amendment").

-"Eligible costs" for the Brownfields TAP are the costs of any action taken to reduce the concentration of contaminants on, in or under the property to permit a record of site condition (RSC) for the proposed use to be filed in the Environmental Site Registry under Section 168.4 of the Environmental Protection Act.
+"Eligible costs" for the BTAP are the costs of any action taken to reduce the concentration of contaminants on, in or under the property to permit a record of site condition (RSC) for the proposed use to be filed in the Environmental Site Registry under Section 168.4 of the Environmental Protection Act.
 This includes the cost of:

-- a) a Phase II ESA, Designated Substances and Hazardous Materials Survey, Remedial Work Plan, and Risk Assessment not disbursed by the ESA Grant Program: - b) environmental remediation, including the cost of preparing a RSC; - c) placing clean fill and grading; - d) installing environmental and/or engineering controls/works as specified in the Remedial Work Plan and/or Risk Assessment: - e) monitoring, maintaining and operating environmental and engineering controls/works, as specified in the Remedial Work Plan and/or Risk Assessment; and, - f) environmental insurance premiums.
+- a Phase II ESA, Designated Substances and Hazardous Materials Survey, Remedial Work Plan, and Risk Assessment not disbursed by the ESA Grant Program; - ii) environmental remediation, including the cost of preparing a RSC; - iii) placing clean fill and grading; - iv) installing environmental and/or engineering controls/works as specified in the Remedial Work Plan and/or Risk Assessment; - v) monitoring, maintaining and operating environmental and engineering controls/works, as specified in the Remedial Work Plan and/or Risk Assessment; and, - vi) environmental insurance premiums.

-In no case will the total amount of tax assistance provided under the Brownfields TAP exceed the total of these eligible costs.
+In no case will the total amount of tax assistance provided under the BTAP exceed the total of these eligible costs.
+The same eligible costs cannot be doubly counted for in a subsequent application of the Central Area Revitalization (Tax Increment Based) Grant Program